the7ag/BP_Drivers/README.md

 ### 9. Ultrasonic Driver
 - The Ultrasonic driver offers functionality to interface and control ultrasonic sensors for distance measurement.
+### 10. LCD Driver
+- The LCD driver facilitates interfacing and controlling an LCD (Liquid Crystal Display) module with the STM32F103C8 microcontroller.
+It provides functions for initializing the display, writing data or commands, and managing the display output.

 ## Testing